Recourse Loans and Non-Recourse Loans

 These collection efforts have limits, so speak with a local attorney if lenders are trying to collect on a deficiency.
 For example, creditors can only take a portion of your pay, and that portion depends on your financial circumstances—don’t let them take too much.
 Likewise, creditors can’t always take money out of your bank account—you can appeal and limit how much is available to them.

 Meet with a local attorney or tax adviser to be certain whether you have a recourse loan or a non-recourse loan.
 You can use the information below for discussion:

-- Purchase loans for your primary residence are most likely non-recourse loans in non-recourse states.
+- Purchase loans: If for your primary residence, these are most likely non-recourse loans in non-recourse states.

 Recourse Loans and Taxes

 In the event of default, your tax liability may depend on if you have a recourse loan.
 It’s crucial to speak with a local tax adviser before filing to get all the details right.
 Non-recourse debt is good news when it comes to limiting actions creditors can take.
 Unfortunately, you might get an unexpected tax bill as a result of unpaid debt.